ll9/WT-Projekt/README.md

 - Implement dynamic loading (endless scrolling?)
 - *Make Website prettier*
 - Cast links to their tmdb page
+- Fix Rating of upcoming movies (rating: 0 to 'tbd')
+- Optional: In the future it might be a good idea to refactore the project (multiple vue files etc.)
 - Append to-do list (still missing a lot)